DIY Sugar Cakes for Bees

 Final Thoughts

-In most cases, providing your hives with a small sugar cake does not harm and it might help some colonies make it through until Spring.
-A safer alternative than liquid feed, sugar cakes inside the hive can be placed right where the bees are – a definite advantage in cold weather.
+In most cases, providing your hives with a small sugar cake does no harm and it might help some colonies make it through until Spring.
+This is a safer alternative than providing liquid feed and for some colonies it will make their chances for survival much greater.